W3C documents are rather obtuse. It's easy to fall asleep while reading them.

 I see that you can now make edits to ScalableVectorGraphicsDraft.
 Joy!

-But ''what'' does RDF do to make it easier?
+But what does RDF do to make it easier?

 guest also wrote: You may know this, and are just making a rhetorical point, but: RDF allows one to exchange such information between databases (collections of assertions about the world stored in a structured format) that store the information in different formats.
 So two databases storing information about cars, but do it in different ways, can share information.